top of page

 We all have the anecdotal meme of a teacher standing at the front of the classroom, covered in chalk, surrounded by piles of marking, whilst the students are texting under their desks, mocking the classroom environment and counting down to the bell.
 This doesn’t need to be how we see or experience school.

-Ultimately, teachers are second to parents.
+Ultimately, teachers are second to parents and carers.
 It’s a MASSIVE responsibility, burden and privilege.
 Like parenthood, the job is thankless yet fulfilling all at the same time.
 By extension, teachers HAVE to embrace change.
 Practice and approach should change year upon year because students and the world changes year upon year.
 What works for one set of students will not work for another – and that includes the way we approach a conversation.

 CENTRALISE DISCOMFORT ON THE CURRICULUM